awheeler294/resume/resume.md

 ###### Projects:

-* Build Cook Analytics system
+* Built Cook Analytics system
-    * Work with Server Engineering team to define messaging schema
+    * Worked with Server Engineering team to define messaging schema
-    * Build analytics reporting API
+    * Built analytics reporting API
-    * Instrument code to report analytics events
+    * Instrumented code to report analytics events

-* Support launch of redesigned Weber Connect appliance
+* Supported launch of redesigned Weber Connect appliance
-    * Write code to support new app features and functionality on legacy grill platform
+    * Wrote code to support new app features and functionality on legacy grill platform
-    * Work with mobile app teams to investigate and fix bugs discovered during testing
+    * Worked with mobile app teams to investigate and fix bugs discovered during testing

-* Build out UI for Weber Connect's next gen mid-range grill controller
+* Built out UI for Weber Connect's next gen mid-range grill controller
-    * Take UI from prototype stage to feature complete
+    * Took UI from prototype stage to feature complete
-    * Design and implement lightweight, reusable screens and components for a segmented LCD display.
+    * Designed and implemented lightweight, reusable screens and components for a segmented LCD display
-    * Work closely with designers and testers to ensure all UI features are implemented correctly
+    * Worked closely with designers and testers to ensure all UI features are implemented correctly

-* Integrate existing appliance control library into next generation controller platform
+* Integrated existing appliance control library into next generation controller platform
-    * Create thread-safe wrapper to allow the appliance control system to run on its own thread
+    * Created thread-safe wrapper to allow the appliance control system to run on its own thread
-    * Create message queue based API to communicate with UI and system layers
+    * Created message queue based API to communicate with UI and system layers
-    * Build thread-safe static callback system for interacting with C hardware interfaces
+    * Built thread-safe static callback system for interacting with C hardware interfaces

 ##### Backend Software Engineer: Sling TV (Dish Network)
 ###### Aug 2017 - June 2022 | American Fork, UT